 There is an admission fee, and parking is available but limited, so arrive early in the day.
 Visit the Carmel Mission website for current hours and fees.

-There is limited parking right by the beach, but unless you arrive really early, you may want to find a parking spot near the village and walk down.
+There is a parking area right by the beach, but it is small, and unless you arrive really early, you may want to find a parking spot in the village and walk down.

 Dogs under voice control of their owners are allowed on the beach off leash.
 If you visit in the mornings, or on the weekends, you’ll see lots of dogs romping on the beach.

 Carmel Beach is considered one of the best Monterey beaches to visit, so if you visit on a clear and bright day, set aside some time to enjoy the sun, sand, and sea!